Denopia/canonical-k-mer-hash-table/README.md

 -o: Path to the output file as string.
 ```

-Kaarme hash table has two modes: one that uses bloom filter to try to filter out k-mers that occur less than twice, and other that does not use a bloom filter.
-In the case you want to use bloom filter, you must provide an estimate for the number of unique k-mers in the data set as parameter -b.
-If you do not wish to use the bloom filter, you must provide a size for the hash table as parameter -s.
-If -b is provided bloom filter mode is used, otherwise the non-bloom filter mode is used.
+Kaarme hash table has two modes: one that uses Bloom filter to try to filter out k-mers that occur less than twice, and other that does not use a Bloom filter.
+In the case you want to use Bloom filter, you must provide an estimate for the number of unique k-mers in the data set as parameter -b.
+If you do not wish to use the Bloom filter, you must provide a size for the hash table as parameter -s.
+If -b is provided Bloom filter mode is used, otherwise the non-Bloom filter mode is used.
 If neither parameter is provided, the program fails to run correctly.
-If bloom filter mode is used, you can provide the false positive rate as parameter -f.
+If Bloom filter mode is used, you can provide the false positive rate as parameter -f.
 Otherwise, default value 0.01 is used.

 All other parameters are required.